Bounds on Lp errors in density ratio estimation via f-divergence loss functions

 \section{Abstract}

-Density ratio estimation (DRE) is a fundamental machine learning technique for identifying relationships between two probability distributions. $f$-divergence loss functions, derived from variational representations of $f$-divergence, are commonly employed in DRE to achieve state-of-the-art results.
-This study presents a novel perspective on DRE using $f$-divergence loss functions by deriving the upper and lower bounds on $L_p$ errors.
-These bounds apply to any estimator within a class of Lipschitz continuous estimators, irrespective of the specific $f$-divergence loss functions utilized.
-The bounds are formulated as a product of terms that include the data dimension and the expected value of the density ratio raised to the power of $p$.
-Notably, the lower bound incorporates an exponential term dependent on the Kullback--Leibler divergence, indicating that the $L_p$ error significantly increases with the Kullback--Leibler divergence for $p > 1$, and this increase becomes more pronounced as $p$ increases.
-Furthermore, these theoretical findings are substantiated through numerical experiments.
+Density ratio estimation (DRE) is a core technique in machine learning used to capture relationships between two probability distributions. $f$-divergence loss functions, which are derived from variational representations of $f$-divergence, have become a standard choice in DRE for achieving cutting-edge performance.
+This study provides novel theoretical insights into DRE by deriving upper and lower bounds on the $L_p$ errors through $f$-divergence loss functions.
+These bounds apply to any estimator belonging to a class of Lipschitz continuous estimators, irrespective of the specific $f$-divergence loss function employed.
+The derived bounds are expressed as a product involving the data dimensionality and the expected value of the density ratio raised to the $p$-th power.
+Notably, the lower bound includes an exponential term that depends on the Kullback--Leibler (KL) divergence, revealing that the $L_p$ error increases significantly as the KL divergence grows when $p > 1$.
+This increase becomes even more pronounced as the value of $p$ grows.
+The theoretical insights are validated through numerical experiments.